 Stefania supports the management of iniva’s finances.

-Anita’s media career has been extensive of which she spent over 25 years working with the BBC; from setting up the BBC Asian Network to a News Correspondent, Documentary maker (for which she received several awards) to being Head of Political and Community Affairs in England, then UK Head and Editor of the BBC’s Public Space Broadcasting and President of Circom (a European wide group of public service broadcasters).
+Anita’s media career has been extensive of which she spent over 25 years working with the BBC; from setting up the BBC Asian Network to a News Correspondent, Documentary maker to being Head of Political and Community Affairs in England, then UK Head and Editor of the BBC’s Public Space Broadcasting and President of Circom (a European wide group of public service broadcasters).

-Anita has a strong commitment to public services and her portfolio in this area has included being a Trustee of the Children’s University, member of Birmingham’s Social Inclusion Commission, member of Birmingham’s Stephen Lawrence Policty Review Commission, past Chair of mac (Midlands Arts Centre), non-Executive Director of Birmingham Women’s and Children’s Hospitals NHS Trust, Chair of a Junior and Infant School and member of the governing body of Birmingham City University.
+Anita has a strong commitment to public services and her portfolio in this area ranges from being past Chair of Greater Birmingham & Solihull LEP, and Chair of West Midlands Leadership Commission a Trustee of the Children’s University, Vice-Chair of Council University of Warwick, Past Chair of mac (Midlands Arts Centre), non-Executive Director of Birmingham Women’s and Children’s Hospitals NHS Trust, a previous Chair of a Junior and Infant school.

 In 2009 Anita was awarded an OBE for services to Broadcasting and Communities.